firmwater/FirmwaterLMS-API/README.md

 # Current User API

-The current user API will access to resources corresponding to the currently authenticated user.
-It is a convenient way of accessing similar resources exposed by the Users API except for the currently logged in user.
+The current user API will provide access to resources corresponding to the currently authenticated user.
+It is a convenient way of accessing similar resources exposed by the users API except with regards to the currently logged in user.

 ## Get the authenticated user